 MS students engaged in research are encouraged to prepare and defend a thesis.

-The Master's Thesis should follow the format defined in the Graduate Studies Theses Guide, and should include the following items:
+The Master's Thesis should follow the format defined in the Graduate Studies thesis guide, and should include the following items:

-- Discussions of the completed research tasks, including theory development, data collection, analysis, and documentation, and
+- discussions of the completed research tasks, including theory development, data collection, analysis, and documentation

 The committee will report on the examination results by completing the COE Graduate Examination Report Form.
 The possible outcomes of the Master's Examination are:

-- The student passes.
-A majority of supporting votes are required, in addition to the approval of the Adviser.
+- the student passes: a majority of supporting votes are required, in addition to the approval of the Advisor

-- The student fails.
-Re-examination might be permitted upon the recommendation of the Adviser and the approval of the Graduate Program Director.
+- the student fails: re-examination might be permitted upon the recommendation of the Advisor and the approval of the Graduate Program Director.